-The Board have been kept informed of and have supported decisions made by the Management Team in response to the pressures resulting from the pandemic.
+The Board have been kept informed of and have supported decisions made by the Management Team in response to the pressures resulting from the turbulent economic environment.
 As a business, Bield has continued to be sensitive to the needs of our staff and customers, supporting them, along with our partners in the best way we can.